bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `options` contains an array of SubsetOption objects, and represents each option in the dropdown.

-`defaultSubset` contains the subset object to use as a default setting, or if not included, the first option in the `options` array
+`defaultSubset` contains the subset object to use as a default setting, or if not included, the first option in the `options` array.

 `selectedSubset` is the currently selected subset, or the first option in the `options` array, in case you want the selection to be different then the expected default.